 The postponement of time to file and pay does not apply to information returns in the W-2, 1098, 1099 series, or to Forms 1042-S or 8027.
 Penalties for failure to timely file information returns can be waived under existing procedures for reasonable cause.
 Likewise, the postponement does not apply to employment and excise tax deposits.
-The IRS, however, will abate penalties for failure to make timely employment and excise deposits due on or after June 30, and on or before July 15 provided the taxpayer made these deposits by July 15.
+The IRS, however, will abate penalties for failure to make timely employment and excise tax deposits due on or after April 16 and on or before May 2 provided the taxpayer made these deposits by May 2.